vipulnaik/diet-exercise-health/notes/exercise-routine.md

 I'm generally not in a hurry to get anywhere, and if there are significant traffic logjams I might change my route a little bit.

-I aim to jog for the full duration of at least one way (1 mile) minus some parts where I have to slow down (e.g., when crossing a road, or due to dogs or children nearby who might get excited by somebody moving fast, or when cars are moving out of parking spots).
+I aim to jog for the full duration of at least one way (1 mile) plus at least a quarter of te other way (0.25 miles) minus some parts where I have to slow down (e.g., when crossing a road, or due to dogs or children nearby who might get excited by somebody moving fast, or when cars are moving out of parking spots).
+So in general I aim to jog at least 1.25 miles and walk the remaining 0.75 miles.
+When I have more energy, I may jog a larger portion, and therefore walk back a shorter residual duration.

-For the return trip, I try jogging off and on depending on my energy levels; otherwise I walk.

 Overall, one way (the first 1 mile, mostly jogging) takes me about 12-15 minutes and the return journey (mix of jogging and walking)